 Geocode service operations

 Geocode services have built-in operations that allow you to perform geocoding and reverse geocoding, and to generate suggestions.
-Geocoding refers to the process of finding a geographic location from an address; reverse geocoding refers to the process of finding the nearest address to a geographic location; suggestions are auto-completed addresses generated for partial input strings.
-When publishing your address locator, the Geocode and Reverse Geocode operations are enabled by default.
+Geocoding refers to the process of finding a geographic location from an address; reverse geocoding refers to the process of finding the nearest address to a geographic location; suggestions are autocompleted addresses generated for partial input strings.
+When sharing a locator, the Geocode and Reverse Geocode operations are enabled by default.
 The Suggest operation is enabled by default, and is only available when suggestions are enabled for the source address locator.
-You can enable or disable any one of these operations by accessing the Capabilities tab of the Service Editor.
+You can enable or disable any one of these operations by accessing the Capabilities tab of the Service Editor in ArcGIS Server Manager.

 In its basic form, the geocode service is a web service that takes in an address and returns the corresponding location coordinates.
 You can see the geocode service's REST URL if you navigate to the service with the ArcGIS Server Services Directory.
 The URL looks like this: